isomerpages/moe-bartleysec/_our-signature-programmes/Direct School Admission/Learning for Life Programme.md

 Application is free-of-charge and will be open from **5th May 2022, 11 am to 1st June 2022, 3 pm**.

 **Selection Process** <br>
-Given the prevailing national posture, the school will be conducting in-person selection for all DSA talent areas for 2023 DSA-Sec, with the prevailing safe management measures (SMM).
+Given the prevailing national posture, the school will be conducting in-person selection for all DSA talent areas for 2023

 Shortlisted applicants will be required to participate in an **in-person interview between 26 June 2023 to 11 September 2023**.
 The school will notify the shortlisted applicants on the details of the in-person selection.